-Demak expanded to the east but was stopped by the Hindu state of Panarukan (East Java) in 1546, Demak ruler Trenggana is killed.
+Demak expanded to the east but was stopped by the Hindu state of Panarukan (East Java) in 1546.
+Demak ruler Trenggana is killed in the battle.

-Gradually, the power shifted back to the interior of Central Java, with the expansion of a former vassal in Pajang (near present day Surakarta).
-According to the Javanese historical tradition (there almost no other sources about Pajang), Pajang was Ismalized in the 1530s.
+Gradually, the power shifted back to the interior of Central Java, with the expansion of a former Demak vassal in Pajang (near present day Surakarta).
+According to the Javanese historical tradition (there are almost no other sources about Pajang), Pajang was Islamized in the 1530s.

 The Wali Sanga

 In the Javanese tradition, Islam has been propagated through Java by 9 semi-historical missionaries called the Wali Sanga.
 They are thought to have founded the first pesantren (Islamic boarding schools) on the basis of the old mandala.

 The most famous of them is Sunan Kalijaga, who is credited with the building of the great mosque of Demak, the first one built in Java in the 15th century.

 Probably from the 17th century, their biography started to develop into extensive legends of holy men.
 Their graves (in Surabaya, Gresik, Tuban and Cirebon) are still visited until today.

 The teachings of those early missionaries have been compiled by disciples in books during the 16th and 17th century.
 As it was common in this era, they are written as songs called suluk.
 Their content is quite mystical.